hegoimanzano/ICASCM2025/01_build_model.md

 The expansion of the desired pore in Å. A value of 0.0 indicates no pore opening.
 The pore is always created at the center of the supercell

 - `shift` = **Optional**.
 Default: False.
 Shif the layers to ensure that the center of the supercell matches with an interlaminar space.
+Basically, you need to shift your system if the number of blocz in z dimension is even.